 Travel back in time by visiting the remains of the 17th-century fortress in Soteska, currently abandoned and covered in wild vines.
 If you’re curious about a more intact architectural site, then the well-maintained Žužemberk fortress should definitely be on your list.

 End the day with a unique natural attraction and travel south to the karst spring of the mighty Krupa River, which has its fair share of mystical vibes.

 Day 10: Head home

-On your final day of your Slovenia road trip, you might want to squeeze in a morning of pampering at the local wellness center before you hit the road.
-If you can, take a detour to visit Otočec Castle, the 13th century fortress which is perfectly-preserved today and currently functions as a hotel.
+On the final day of your Slovenia road trip, you might want to squeeze in a morning of pampering at the local wellness center before you hit the road.
+If you can, take a detour to visit Otočec Castle, the 13th-century fortress which is perfectly preserved today and currently functions as a hotel.

 Don’t forget to take a small souvenir with you before you leave (I recommend some fine Slovenian honey if you fancy it).